Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStoragePayableExercise.rst

         storedData = this.balance;
     }

-2 Compile and run, test the acceptEther function
+2 Compile and run, test the ``acceptEther`` function
 ----------------------------------

     - Call the function and send value
-    - get the value of stored data, was it updated?
+    - Get the value of ``storedData``, was it updated?
-    - note value has moved from the EOA to the contract
+    - Note the value has moved from the EOA to the contract

 3 Add a function to withdraw the ether from this contract into the calling account, line 18-20
 ----------------------------------